 The designated lake selection and tournament date meeting shall require attendance of not less than one half (1/2) of all eligible voting members.

-Each attending member shall submit two (2) lakes for random draw.
-Once drawn, lake specifics shall be reviewed to ensure eligibility (see Lake Eligibility Section).
-The President (or designee) will randomly draw two (2) lakes to be the designated tournament lakes as Lake Minnetonka is one tournament on our “Home Waters” and our two day tournament is on the MN BASS Nation selected TOC waters for the following year.
+Each year, a small group of members will research and submit to the club SIX lakes for consideration of the upcoming season.
+These lakes will NOT have been fished by the club in the prior THREE seasons of competition.
+The lakes should reflect variety, good fishing reports, and the required access to the lake and lake size.
+The President will prepare slips of paper containing all the lakes that the club will then take a vote.
+Based on the vote tabulation, the top two lakes will become competition lakes as well as Lake Minnetonka.
+Lake Minnetonka is one tournament on our “Home Waters”.
+Lastly, the club will determine a two day tournament on the MN BASS Nation selected TOC waters for the following year.
+These lakes will comprise our FIVE tournament lakes for that season and be considered our Regular Season.

-The President (or designee) will then randomly draw one (1) lakes to serve as alternate tournament waters.
-The President (or designee) will randomly draw one (1) lake to serve as the designated Tournament of Champions (TOC) competition lake.
-A lake that is drawn and meets eligibility requirements shall be a designated competition lake.
+When conducting the vote for the first two lakes above, the third and fourth highest voted lakes serve as alternate tournament waters.
+For the Club TOC, the 6 teams that qualify will mutually determine a lake that meets eligibility requirements and that lake shall be a designated competition lake.

 Tournament dates shall be selected through group discussion and consensus.
 Once proposed dates have been chosen, the President (or designee) will call for a vote on the proposed dates, which will be decided by simple majority vote of those in attendance at the designated meeting.

-Members shall not be eligible to submit lake selection remotely nor cast a proxy vote for tournament dates.
+Members shall not cast a proxy vote for tournament dates.

 Section IIc(1) Lake Eligibility